Emilkh70/PurviewBulk/README.md

-## This project contains sample utility notebooks/scripts for performing batch operations in Azure Purview.
+## This project contains sample utility notebooks/scripts for performing batch operations in Microsoft Purview.
 ### This code is provided **As Is**
 ---
 ### **Dependancy:**